-The most common question we get with electric bikes (ebikes), is “how do I look after the battery”?
-However, what often gets overlooked is just like any bike, an electric bike is going to need some routine maintenance, for example:
+The most common question we get with electric bikes (e-bikes), is “how do I look after the battery”?
+However, what often gets overlooked is just like any bike, an electric bike is going to need some routine maintenance.

 - Regular servicing.

-Therefore, we’ve set out below some handy hints and tips about looking after your ebike (and its battery) to help keep your ebike riding smoothly and safely.
+We’ve set out below some handy hints and tips about looking after your e-bike (and its battery) to help keep your e-bike riding smoothly and safely.

-You should always read the manufacturer’s instructions about the care and charging of your ebike battery.
-However, here’s a few basic principles to get the best out of your ebike battery:
+You should always read the manufacturer’s instructions about the care and charging of your e-bike battery.

 Charging – ideally you should charge the battery at room temperature.
 Bosch advise that the ideal charging level for their batteries is between 30% and 60% (for other brands, you should check your instruction manual).